xbranch/ngx-security/projects/auth/README.md

 ## Authorization code Flow

-Include `SecurityAuthModule` into `AppModule` and provide configuration for authorization-code-flow, tokens and http-interceptor.
+Include `SecurityAuthModule` into `AppModule` and provide configuration for authorization-code-flow and http-interceptor.

 ```typescript
 import { NgModule } from '@angular/core';